pyfar/gallery/README.rst

 Metadata for static notebooks
 -----------------------------

-Note that notebooks placed in the static folder omitted from unit testing on CircleCI and hence need apprpriate offline testing.
+Note that notebooks placed in the static folder omitted from unit testing on CircleCI and hence need appropriate offline testing.
 Static notebooks further need to include the setting

 .. code-block:: json